dude0413/LucidDreamingBot/README.md

 v1.6: Another small update, included adding 'This is a bot.
 Please contact /u/dude0413 for bugs or suggestions.
 Has replied to # posts' to every comment it makes.
 Added to where the info about the bot is on the next line.
 Not on the same line as the main answer.

+v1.7: added updates to where you it automatically sends me a text message every time the bot replies to a post (with Twilio Trail Account).

-v1.7 (Plans): BIG UPDATE?
-Including comments into the mix or downvote to delete.
+v1.8 (PLANS): I plan to add comments into the mix and maybe where you can downvote the comment to delete it.